 - Vallabhacharya- Vallabhacharya was the founder of pushtimarg and Rudra Sampradaya.
 According to him, Shudh Advaita forms the basis of pushtimarg devotional practice.
 He believed that the universe and brahmins are two different parts.

-The Bhakti movement was not only restricted to the prominent male leaders, but also women leaders had a significant impact on the movement.
+The Bhakti movement was restricted to prominent male leaders, and women leaders significantly impacted the movement.
 At that time, women were not allowed to go out of their houses and were considered homemakers, but they refused to follow the old norms and left their homes to lead the path of God by becoming wandering saints.
 Though it was not an easy task for these women to get a hold of the movement, they fought for their acceptance and changed the narrow-minded thinking of the people.

 Here are some of the essential female leaders of the Bhakti Movement-